 If a change occurs to a processing rule that applies to a Windows agent on a Windows computer, the Consolidator ensures that the change reaches the Windows agent.
 The Consolidator sends processing rules to agents on Windows computers when the Windows agent is installed and whenever the rules change.
 You can configure how often the Consolidator polls for rule changes.

 Core Service

-Processes queued event data for storage on log archive server, digitally signs log archive data, and processes user queries and query results, using the Business Services, Log Handler, and Log Watcher subcomponents.
+Processes queued event data using the Business Services, Log Handler, and Log Watcher subcomponents.

 Data Access Server (DAS)

 Allows the Agent Manager database to access agent configuration.